brannow/br-toolkit/Docs/middlewareController.md

 the middleware will check if the action return value is an array AND if the `JsonAwareControllerInterface` is implemented. if both present the output will be a json_response

+#### RequestInjectInterface

+Allows the Middleware to inject the current request into the controller

 ##### Methods